Fresh, light, crunchy with just a hint of spice. This harissa chickpea salad combines all the best flavours from the Middle East!

 But finally, when I was browsing the aisles of World Market the other day, I came across a whole spice section with the two I really wanted, and it didn’t cost me an arm and a leg!
 And so began my adventures with harissa and za’atar!

 If you follow The Home Cooks Kitchen, you’ll know I did my first harissa recipe the other day!
 But now you know why!

 I freaking love Middle Eastern cuisine.
-When I was travelling through Morocco at the ripe age of 21, I discovered so many amazing new flavours and foods that I just freaking love.
+When I was traveling through Morocco at the ripe age of 21, I discovered so many amazing new flavours and foods that I just freaking love.
 Yeah technically Morroco is northern African, but they still have very similar spices used in Middle Eastern cooking.
-Ps – how cool was I, in the desert, on a camel, with my little double chin, thrift store cardigan and sick as back pack!
+Ps – how cool was I, in the desert, on a camel, with my little double chin, thrift store cardigan and sick as backpack!

 This recipe was inspired by a fattoush recipe I found when I was looking through my old recipe book.
 I remembered how much I loved the fresh flavours of the salad combined with the crunchy bread and the added spices of the sumac.

 I figured pretty quickly, that I didn’t really want to add bread to my salad, and decided roasted chickpeas would be the perfect substitution.
 Having recently acquired some harissa as well, I substituted the sumac with harissa and BAM was I onto something!

 I got the idea of the roast chickpeas from the Minimalist Baker who, in my eyes, if the Queen of chickpea roasting (among other things!).
 The concept is so simple – little bit of oil, salt and pepper, spiced, chickpeas and a hot oven, and WHAM flavour and texture explosion!